skoriche/Climate-REF4CMIP/docs/installation.md

 pip install climate-ref
 ```

-The PyPi package contains some additional extras that bundle some additional dependencies.
+The PyPI package contains some additional extras that bundle some additional dependencies.
 Depending on your use case you may want to install additional extras:

 * `celery` - for running the REF in a distributed manner